Call For Art Bring Her Home: Sacred Womxn of Resistance

 Minnesota Indian Women’s Sexual Assault Coalition, (MIWSAC) is a statewide tribal coalition with individual and program membership from across the state.
 Through unity we will strengthen our voices and build resources to create awareness and eliminate sexual violence against Indian women and children.

-Complete the following form and send along with 1-5 high-resolution digital images of your original artworks via Google Drive or Dropbox link to Angela Two Stars of All My Relations Arts at AMRAExhibitions@nacdi.org by April 6th, 2020.
-Artists will be notified of selection on April 10th, 2020.
+Complete the following form and send along with 1-5 high-resolution digital images of your original artworks via Google Drive or Dropbox link to Angela Two Stars of All My Relations Arts at AMRAExhibitions@nacdi.org by TBD.
+Artists will be notified of selection on TBD.